 - First, prepare the potatoes by boiling them whole until fork tender – about 15 minutes.
 Make sure not to over cook them.
 Then let the potatoes cool completely.
 It's best to do this the night before and put them in the fridge over night.10 small yellow potatoes

-- The next day or once they've cooled, cut potatoes in half lengthwise and sprinkle lightly with black salt.
+- The next day or once they've cooled, cut potatoes in half lengthwise and sprinkle lightly with a few pinches of black salt.
 With a small spoon, scoop out a small hole in the middle of the potato making sure NOT to scoop all the way down to the bottom so that it doesn't break apart.

 - Chop up the potato filling that you just scooped out and add it to a large mixing bowl.
 We're going to make the deviled egg filling now.